jendrikseipp/vulture/CONTRIBUTING.md

 ### How to send a pull request?

-Visit your fork on GitHub, change the branch to the one you commited to, and click the `New Pull Request` button.
+Visit your fork on GitHub, change the branch to the one you committed to, and click the `New Pull Request` button.

 ### Follow-up